Skip to content

 Controls automatic pagination of HTTP responses.

-Link mode: The string "link" to automatically follow pagination links in the HTTP Link response header per RFC 8288.
-The operator parses Link headers and follows the rel=next relation to fetch the next page.
-Pagination stops when the response no longer contains a rel=next link.
+Link mode: The string "link" to automatically follow pagination links in the HTTP Link response header as defined in RFC 8288.
+Tenzir follows the rel=next relation until the response no longer contains one.

 The duration to wait between consecutive pagination requests.